The WhiteRoom Guide to Ski Width

 Frontside Carving Skis: 70-85mm

 A frontside carving ski is meant to be skied primarily on groomed terrain.
-This type of ski is normally paired with a shorter turn radius in the 13-15 meter range.
+This type of ski is normally paired with a shorter turn radius in the 13-15 meter range but could be extended to 17+ meters for more of a GS style turn.
 This type of ski would excel at edge hold and shorter turns.
 Skis at the upper end of this width range would also be more versatile and handle a wider range of conditions than skis at the narrower end of the width range.
 Chose this ski width range if you ski primarily on corduroy and/or hard snow.

 An all mountain ski is designed to ski almost everything the mountain can throw at them.
 This type of ski will be used primarily on trail and should be able to handle bumps, moderate powder days, cut up snow and off-piste terrain.
 This ski can be customized with a turn radius in the 15-19 meter range to match your skiing style and preferred turn shape.
 Chose this ski width range if you ski groomers but also want a ski that can handle moderate powder, trees and bumps equally as well.